Parsa-Rajabi/CPSC-344/docs/project/milestone-2.md

 > **Version:** v1.0
 > **Date:** June X, 2026

-## Page 2: Table of Contents and Changes Since Milestone 1
+## Page 2: Table of Contents and Design Decision Log

 The second page should include:

 1. A table of contents
-2. A short section called **Changes Since Milestone 1**
+2. A short section called **Design Decision Log**

-### Changes Since Milestone 1
+### Design Decision Log

-In this section, briefly describe any major changes your team made after Project Milestone 1.
+In this section, briefly record the major design decisions your team made after Project Milestone 1.

-These changes may be based on:
+Include **2 to 4 entries**.
+Your entries may describe changes based on:

 - feedback from your workshop TA
 - feedback from classmates